 - Look at your ad extensions.
 Do you have phone, location, hours, reviews, and sublinks all set up?
 If not, add them today.

-If you're not running ads yet, the hardest part is starting.
-Everything above is table stakes.
-You can do it yourself, you can hire someone, or you can run a platform that handles it automatically.
-What you can't do is keep winging it.
+If you're not running ads yet, the hardest part is starting with the right pieces in place.
+You can do it yourself, hire someone, or use a platform that handles the setup.
+The important part is connecting the ad, page, tracking, and follow-up from the beginning.